iyoolaoyabiyi/rn-social-media-app/docs/02-systems-design.md

     - RLS-secured endpoints.
     - Public readable profiles + posts.
     - Write operations only for authenticated users.
+- **Refresh orchestration:** A `RefreshProvider` context emits scope tokens (`posts`, `notifications`) so that pull-to-refresh or tap-to-refresh actions in any screen fan out to the rest (e.g. when Feed refreshes, profile and notifications re-run their queries and get the new like counts).

 ### 2. Navigation Flow